s1vart/core-keeper-webscrape/README.md

+# Core Keeper Calculator

-This project is a collection of webscrape python scripts with the goal of gathering data for items in the game Core Keeper from the core keeper wiki https://core-keeper.fandom.com/wiki/Core_Keeper_Wiki
+This project is a web application that provides a calculator and item database for the game Core Keeper.
+The data is scraped from the [Core Keeper Wiki](https://core-keeper.fandom.com/wiki/Core_Keeper_Wiki).

+## Setup Instructions

+### 1. Create and Activate Virtual Environment

+**For Windows:**